Jyotibrat/nEigent/.github/README.md

 ## 🚀 Overview

-**nEigent8** is an intelligent Data Leak Prevention (DLP) AI agent designed to protect organizations from sensitive data breaches across multiple platforms.
+**nEigent** is an intelligent Data Leak Prevention (DLP) AI agent designed to protect organizations from sensitive data breaches across multiple platforms.
 Built for the HackSecure Hackathon, this project leverages n8n workflow automation to continuously monitor and analyze files across Discord, Slack, GitHub, and Google Drive for potential data leaks.

 ## ✨ Features